iornstein/minotaur/README.md

 Minotaur will display helpful information about your project!
 Right now the documented behavior is
 - it displays the days since you have last deployed since production.
 Hopefully this can remind you to keep that number as low as possible `:)`.
 - it displays the tracker project name and current velocity and volatility.
 Admittedly, These are not incredibly helpful.
+One day this can display cooler stuff like project cyle time and more.
+If you have ideas on what you want to see here, please let me know.

 ## configure the app
 This application needs to communicate to tracker.
 You will need to find your `projectId` and your `trackerToken`.